Antonio Gan Vargas: Childhood and family

 Antonio Gan Vargas was born in Málaga in 1917, although his father, Juan Gan Arcos, and his mother, Juana Vargas Arcos, were from Doña Mencía (Córdoba).
 Around 1915 or 1916, Juan Gan moved with his wife and three older children to Málaga, where Antonio and his two other siblings were born.
 Around 1928, ruined, Juan Gan and his family settled in Vallecas, then an independent municipality and since 1950 a neighborhood of Madrid.

 When Franco's uprising took place in 1936, Antonio joined the Republican Ejército Popular as a specialist in sabotage and guerrilla warfare, first assigned to the so-called ‘Brigada Especial Ungría,’ from where he would move on to a guerrilla group of the International Brigades called the 'Batallón de Instrucción de Defensa contra Aeronaves' (BIDCA), which, in turn, later became part of the 'XIV Cuerpo de Ejército Guerrillero'.

-We have direct accounts of the beginnings of the group led by Domingo Ungría from Russian adviser Ilya Starinov and his translator and later wife, Anna Kornilovna Starinova.
+We have direct accounts of the beginnings of the group led by Domingo Ungría (Note: Domingo Ungría Navarro, born in Pontones de Segura (Jaén) in 1902, was exiled to France for revolutionary activities before the start of the Civil War.
+At the end of the war, he left for the Soviet Union and later joined the maquis in France, where he died on an unknown date and in unknown circumstances at the end of the Second World War.
+In some sources, his name appears as Hungría.) from Russian adviser Ilya Starinov (Note: Starinov was born in 1900 in the Orel region, near Ukraine, and after playing an important role in the World War, he died in Moscow in 2000.) and his translator and later wife, Anna Kornilovna Starinova.
+(Note: Anna Kornilovna was born in Dorogorskoe, in the Arkhangelsk region, just over 100 km from the Arctic Circle, and her maiden name was Deriagina.)
 Starinov was a soldier with experience in this type of action during the Russian Civil War and played a key role in training Ungría's unit until his departure from Spain.
 In February 1937, Antonio Gan was already part of this unit and was stationed on the Andalusian front.
 On the 18th of that month, he and five other men, accompanied by two guides, attempted to blow up the railway line at El Montón de la Tierra, near Alcolea, without success.
 The Stárinovs describe actions around that time in Alcolea, Pozoblanco and other towns near Córdoba.
 In April 1937, the General Staff created a ‘Batallón de Guerrilleros’ under the command of Major Alberto Calderón Martínez, and Ungría's group was incorporated into it as the ‘3rd Company’.
 On 12 October, Antonio participated, as Lieutenant of the ‘5th Company of the Batallón de Guerrilleros’, in command of four men, in the placement of explosive devices on the Zuera-Jaca railway line on the Aragon front.